Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/02_declarations.rst

     :code_path: 02_declarations/syntax.cpp
     :color_path: 02_declarations/syntax.color

 Despite the fact that function parameter names can be skipped in the declaration, it's still recommended to write them.
-Function declaration is the place most readers will check for documentation comments and parameters with descriptive names are valuable.
-Names in the declaration does not have to be the same as in definition (only names in definition affect function body) but in pretty much every case they are written as identical.
+Function declaration is the place most readers will check for documentation comments and parameters with descriptive names are valuable information.
+Parameter names in the declaration do not have to be the same as in definition (only names in definition affect function body) but in pretty much every case they are written as identical.

 As long as the declaration is visible when the function is called, the function definition can be placed later in the code.
 In fact, it can also be in a separate file!